Samantha Pauly: Career

-In 2010, Pauly appeared in a community theatre production of Rent at Toland Theatre, playing the role of Mimi.
+In 2010, Pauly appeared in the University of Wisconsin-La Crosse's Summerstage theatre production of Rent at Toland Theatre, playing the role of Mimi.
 Her first production after graduating from Viterbo University in 2012 was playing the lead role of Elle Woods in the musical Legally Blonde at the Circa '21 Dinner Playhouse.
-In 2014, she portrayed Eva Perón in Evita at the Jedlicka Theatre.
+In 2014, she portrayed The Mistress in Evita at the Jedlicka Theatre.

 In 2015, Pauly played the role of Teen Cee Cee in Beaches alongside Presley Ryan and Shoshana Bean, who played the child and adult versions of the role respectively.
 She also portrayed Eva Perón in Evita as an alternate at the Marriott Theatre.
 In January 2016, she played Amber in a regional production of Hairspray at the Paramount Theatre in Aurora, Illinois.
 Later the same year, she appeared in an episode of Chicago P.D. titled "Big Friends, Big Enemies".
 In 2017, Pauly played the roles of Betsy in Honeymoon in Vegas at the Marriott Theatre and Jovie in Elf at the Paramount Theatre.

 In 2018, Pauly was cast as Valkyrie in the North American tour of Bat Out of Hell: The Musical.
 The tour opened at the Ed Mirvish Theatre in Toronto on October 16, 2018, and was originally intended to run until July 7, 2019, at the AT&T Performing Arts Center in Dallas.
-However, days after the tour was extended, it was postponed and eventually canceled, with the cast playing their final show at the scheduled conclusion of the Toronto run on November 3, 2018.
+However, days after the tour was extended, it was abruptly postponed and eventually canceled, with the cast playing their final show at the scheduled conclusion of the Toronto run on November 3, 2018.
 Pauly has stated that the experience nearly made her quit performing altogether.
 In 2018, she portrayed Eva Perón as a principal at the Westport Country Playhouse.